geojoseph/sad-2019-2-sad2019-2-team5/README.md

 Team :
 Geo Joseph,Sreehari Mullapulli,Khusal,Praveen Tinku

-# SrhCertChain :-
+# Certify :-
-This application enables the users to have a glimpse of certificates that owned by him .
+This application enables the users a centralized place to store, share and get verified from our website .

 ## Feautures of the application:-
 - Single Page Application and Responsive